ouspg/SOP-Robot/docs/DEVELOPMENT.md

 1. Use `vagrant up` to bring up the guest machine
 2. Use `vagrant ssh-config >> ~/.ssh/config` to export the ssh-config
-   * **Confirm that the file encoding is UTF-8 without BOM, especially if you are on Windows!
-VSCode shows the file encoding in the bottom-right corner**
+   * **IMPORTANT!
+Confirm that the file encoding is UTF-8 without BOM, especially if you are on Windows!
+VSCode shows the file encoding in the bottom-right corner.
+Convert the encoding if necessary.**
 3. Open `Remote-SSH: Connect to Host` in VSCode
 4. Select `vagrant-ros`
 5. Select `Linux`